KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 ### 10.4 Structural Bias of Expression

-Although CP₀ is symmetric, expression is not.
+Although CP₀ is symmetric and the biospiral is conserved across centropic and entropic poles, the topology of admissible expression is not symmetric.

-The emergence of motion from CP₀ does not distribute orientations evenly across \( \chi \)-space.

-Because centropic expression requires multi-layer coherence while entropic expression requires only divergence, the initial bifurcation of motion tends to generate a **greater volume of entropic trajectories** than centropic ones.

-Thus, entropic trajectories occupy a broader region of admissible motion than centropic trajectories, not by probability, but by **structural permissibility**.
+Centropic expression is structurally constrained.
+Entropic expression is structurally permissive.

+Centropic motion requires multi-layer coherence across the lattice.
+Entropic motion requires only divergence from coherence.

+Therefore, the space of admissible configurations for entropic motion is broader than for centropic motion.
+This asymmetry does not imply a greater number of entropic universes, but a greater degree of internal configurational freedom within entropic trajectories.

+Meta-cosmic pairing remains invariant: for every centropic universe, a contra-entropic universe exists.

+However, within each paired system, the centropic trajectory occupies a narrow, high-constraint manifold, while the entropic trajectory occupies a broad, low-constraint manifold.

-Our universe is \( \chi > 1 \) not because it is typical, but because entropy-forward expression occupies a larger region of the space of possible motions.
+Thus, our universe is ( \chi > 1 ) not because entropic universes are more numerous, but because entropic orientation inhabits a larger region of configuration space within the architecture of motion.

+Structural bias is therefore topological, not numerical.

 ---